Deformed cluster maps of type $A_{2N}$: Preliminaries

-If the relations above are to be regarded as exchange relations, then there must be initial data formed by initial clusters and exchange matrix.
+If the relations above are to be regarded as exchange relations, then there must be initial data formed by an initial cluster and an exchange matrix.
 The initial clusters can be extracted from \eqref{exA21} and \eqref{exA22}, as follows.
 Let us denote